-I won't be giving you materials lists or exact measurements and details like that, because I've shared them many many times, including in the chapter listed above.
+I can't give you an exact materials lists or exact measurements and details like that, but I've shared the techniques many many times, including in the chapter listed above.
 Instead, I'll be concentrating on design decisions and some additional tips and tricks that made the construction of this piece easier than it looks.
 Let's go!

 1. Using a heavy gauge wire, I made a circle that would encompass the amethyst slab and added a fine wire design that I twisted together.
 I left enough slack to account for the depth of the slab.

 2. I stitched the wire cage down to the foundation fabric with a piece of interfacing underneath, which you'll see in the next image.
 I added several rows of seed beads around the cage in back stitch.

 3. Here is the back with the interfacing trimmed close to the rows of back stitch.
 I drew the approximate shape that I wanted for the necklace on the back of the foundation fabric.
 I don't always (or even usually) do this.

 4. Using the drawn shape as a guide, I stitched around the outer border of my desired shape.